indigo-astronomy/indigo/indigo_drivers/gps_gpsd/README.md

 ## Supported platforms

-This driver is platform independant.
+This driver is platform independent.

 ## License